 The main dashboard is very clearly laid out and so it is easy to see where you should begin with your language lessons.
-Simply click on ‘Let’s Get Started!’ to listen to the first interactive audio lesson.
-The production quality is very high as is the look and layout of the lesson.
+There’s also an interactive tutorial that walks you through all the components of the course when you first log in.

 The first lesson, which is around twenty minutes in length, starts off with some nice Arabic music after which you are greeted in Arabic and welcomed to the course by one of the hosts.
 You are then introduced to the native Arabic teachers who will help you with your language learning journey.

 After a couple of cheesy jokes about camels and Egypt, the hosts tell you about how the course works and how you can make the most of the resources available to you on Rocket Arabic.

 A few minutes later, your hosts teach you how to count to six.
 The numbers are said at a slow speed so you can easily follow.
 A short conversation in Arabic follows at a normal speed, after which each word and sentence is broken down into more manageable chunks and is translated.
 You can follow the conversation by downloading the transcript that accompanies the lesson or find the list of words and phrases used beneath the audio file.

 The host also explains any grammar points that come up and, as you’ll hear both male and female native speakers, you’ll get to experience various accents and voices.
 In addition to this, you also learn a little about the culture of the Middle East as the host explains the context of the words and phrases you’re learning.